 Horizon Client for Linux has been tested and is supported on the following 64-bit operating systems if you use the installer provided by VMware:

 Red Hat Enterprise Linux (RHEL) 8.6 and 9.0

 Horizon Client for Linux is supported on Raspberry Pi 4 Model B devices that are installed with Stratodesk NoTouch Operating System with limitations.
 The supported Horizon Client features include Blast Extreme, USB redirection, Real-Time Audio-Video (RTAV), and H.264 decoding (for one monitor at resolution equal to or lower than 1920 x 1080).

-VMware Horizon Client for Linux is supported with the latest maintenance release of VMware Horizon 2209 and VMware Horizon 7 version 7.13 and later.
+Horizon Client for Linux is supported with the latest maintenance release of the following deployment types: